-I create e-learning tools for libraries to train staff and volunteers.
+I create library related e-learning tools.
 These are short, focused, self-paced modules designed to address specific learning objectives.
 I use Adobe Captivate as well as other tools to content.
 For more information email Ira at: ira at irabray.com/

 Prior to his library career he worked for over seventeen years at the University of California, Davis, Instructional Media department.
 Starting at the audio visual center helping faculty, staff and students with a variety of media tools he finished his U.C. career by helping to develop one of the first computer based recruitment tools for the admissions office to send to interested student applicants.
 He then went on to the University of California Berkeley to obtain his Master of Library of Information Studies (MLIS) from the School of Library and Information Studies.